 From 28th February 1997, the requirement to serve a section 20 notice was dispensed with.

 There are a few types of tenancies; it is essential to understand the difference between them.
 This article should help you know the difference between them.
 In addition, it is crucial landlords use the correct type of agreement.

 Assured Shorthold tenancy Meaning

 This post will look more closely at what it involves and how you can correctly use this residential agreement.

 The assured shorthold tenancy agreement meaning (the definition) is set out in the Housing Act 1988.

-The AST was introduced under Housing Act 1988 by the conservative Government, prime minister Margaret Thatcher’s brainchild.
-The word “Assured” does offer some security of tenure to renters.
+The AST was introduced under Housing Act 1988 by the conservative Government, Minister Margaret Thatcher’s brainchild.
+However, the word “Assured” does offer some security of tenure to renters.

 The tenant has the surety to occupy the property for the agreed term.
 The owner is entitled to vacant possession after the fixed term expires.